pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 VSCode will pull down the prebuilt Docker container, git clone the repository for you inside an isolated Docker volume, and mount the repository directory inside your Docker container.

+Follow best practices to submit a pull request by making a feature branch.
-Hack away, and submit in your pull request!
+Now, hack away, and submit in your pull request!

 You shouln't be able to access the cloned repo on your local hard drive.